Review of the Subea/Tribord Easybreath Full-Face Snorkeling Mask

 This is not a specific issue of the Easybreath but is true for all large full-face snorkel masks.
-Traditional snorkel and scuba masks are designed to trap the least amount of air possible inside the mask.
+Traditional snorkel and scuba masks are designed to trap the least amount of air possible inside the mask, also called low-volume masks.
 This way you don’t have to fight the natural buoyancy of that air when you want to dive down.

 It’s also not like it’s impossible to dive down a few feet to explore the underwater world a little while you snorkel.
 It is pretty much useless though if you wanted to use the mask for freediving instead of snorkeling.
 The depths you try to reach with freediving will undoubtedly be too much for the Tribord Easybreath full-face snorkeling mask with such a high amount of air trapped inside.

 The snorkel is also only dry if you keep the mask mostly horizontal.
 If you try to deep dive, then the floating device in the snorkel is in the wrong position and won’t effectively close up the snorkel.
 The result, in that case, is that water will enter into the mask through the snorkel.
 Again, the Tribord Easybreath full-face snorkeling mask is designed for snorkeling and not for deep diving!